MarcinAman/url-shortener/README.md

 - Automatic collision resolution with configurable retry attempts
 - HTTP 508 status code when collision resolution fails

+## How Short URLs Are Generated

+The service generates short URLs using a combination of CRC32 checksums and random codes:

+1. **CRC32 Checksum**: A 32-bit checksum is computed from the original URL
+2. **Random Code Generation**: A random 6-character alphanumeric code is generated
+3. **Collision Resolution**: If a collision occurs, the service automatically generates new random codes up to a configurable limit
+4. **Final Short Code**: The final short code is a combination that ensures uniqueness and limit the ability for "guessing" the url.

+This approach provides:
+- **Fast Generation**: CRC32 is computationally efficient
+- **Uniqueness**: Random codes minimize collision probability
+- **Reliability**: Automatic collision resolution handles edge cases
+- **Performance**: O(1) average time complexity for URL shortening

 ## Quick Start

 ### Prerequisites